LifeOf97/brainshare/README.md

-Brainshare for now is a web application where authors share ideas on things they know about. be it Politics, history, programming.. name it.
+<h1>Brainshare</h1> for now is a web application where authors share ideas on things they know about.
+be it Politics, history, programming.. name it.

 AUTHORS: